 I will post assignments to Sakai one week before they are due.
 You are welcome to work with other students on the assignments, but everyone must turn in his or her own version of the homework.
 Your assignment must clearly reflect your own work and cannot contain verbatim passages from your classmates' assignments.
-Late work can be turned in within a week of the due date for half credit.
+If you miss a deadline, your score will be discounted in 20% for each late day (i.e., your late score is equal to actual score (1-0.2number of late days)).
 I will provide brief answers to the assignments one week after they are due.